DFE-Digital/buy-for-your-school/doc/git.md

 Don't squash a pull request into a single commit, as it undoes all the helpful work you've done in writing messages for each change.

+When the pull request is out of sync with `main` (when GitHub says "This branch is out-of-date with the base branch"), rebase your commit before merging.

+This can be done manually, or via the GitHub interface using the "Update with rebase" option.

-Instead, rebase and merge with `--no-ff` to create a linear history in which all the commits in a pull request are nested under a merge commit.
+Merge the pull request with a merge commit (the equivalent of `--no-ff)` to create a history in which all the commits in a pull request are nested under a merge commit.
 This groups the commits together to explain the context, while preserving the information at each step.

 ## Prefer small pull requests